tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Market neutral <Market neutral strategy>`

+        - :term:`Yield farming`

+        Further strategies can be classified by their activity and risk profile as

+        - :term:`Directional strategies <directional strategy>`

+        - :term:`Active strategies <active strategy>`

+        - :term:`Passive strategies <passive strategy>`

         The trading strategy can be automated as :term:`algorithmic trading` and thus become :term:`automated trading strategy`.